Starting your clerkship

 A doctor smiles at a child patient as their guardian looks on.

 Med 3 begins with a brief overview of the basic skills and procedures taught in Med 1 and Med 2 to prepare you for clerkship.
-After this refresher, you'll move out of the classroom and into our affiliated hospitals and teaching sites for your clinical rotations.
+After this refresher known as the PIER 1, you'll move out of the classroom and into our affiliated hospitals and teaching sites for your clinical rotations.

 PIERs 1 and 2

-PIER 1 - This three-week unit is is held at the beginning of Med 3.
-It’s designed to: refresh basic clinical and procedural skills learned in Med 1 and Med 2, introduce you to the hospital-based clerkship behaviours, procedures and processes, and provide opportunities to learn and practice clinical problem solving in various settings.
+PIER 1 - This two-week unit is held at the beginning of Med 3.
+It’s designed to refresh basic clinical and procedural skills learned in Med 1 and Med 2, introduce you to the required hospital-based clerkship behaviours, procedures and processes, and provide opportunities to learn and practice clinical problem solving in various settings.

 PIER 2 - This two-week unit is held in December of Med 3.
-It’s designed to support and enhance your ability to successfully navigate through your clerkship rotations.
+It’s designed to support and enhance your ability to successfully navigate through your clerkship experiences.

 Emergency Medicine